brendanoct/nyc-house-prices/README.md

 | bronx   | Baychester   | 01 One Family Dwellings   | 1                       |  4729 |  10 | A1                           | 1278 East 222 Street  |     10469 |                  1 |                 0 |            1 |               3189 |                1408 |        1901 | 1                              | A1                                  |      265000 | 2021-08-20 |
 | bronx   | Baychester   | 01 One Family Dwellings   | 1                       |  4767 |  18 | A1                           | 3025 Kingsland Avenue |     10469 |                  1 |                 0 |            1 |               4750 |                4374 |        1920 | 1                              | A1                                  |      715000 | 2021-04-01 |

-# Methodology: Linear Regression and Cross Validation
+# Methodology: Linear Regression and K-Fold Cross Validation

 **Linear regression** aims to use a linear approach to model the relationship between the dependent variable and one or more explanatory